mbunge/mbunge.github.io/_posts/2023-12-10-mtg-arena-timeless-strategies-and-secrets.markdown

 ## Khans of Tarkir introduces the Delve mechanic

-Delve is a keyword that allows you to exile cards from your graveyard to help pay for the mana cost of a spell.
+*Delve* is a keyword that allows you to exile cards from your graveyard to help pay for the mana cost of a spell.
 This mechanic shines in Timeless, where graveyards often fill up quickly, thanks to fetchlands and early interaction.
-Delve transforms your graveyard into a resource, reducing the cost of powerful spells.
+Delve transforms your graveyard into a resource, reducing the cost of powerful spells, such as **Temporal trespass**, **Treasure Cruise** or **Dig thru time**.
 The strategy lies in carefully selecting which cards to exile, balancing the immediate benefits of casting potent spells against potential future uses of those graveyard cards.

 ## Synergy of Fetchlands with Brainstorm, Mishra's Bauble, and Deathrite Shaman